carolekoziol/recipes/docs/soups_stews/avgolemono_chicken_soup.md

 ### Instructions

 1. In a large pot, heat 1 tbsp olive oil on medium-high.
 Add the carrots, celery and green onions, toss together to saute briefly then stir in the garlic.
 2. Add the chicken broth and bay leaves on high heat.
-Once it boilling, add the rice, salt and pepper.
+Once it boiling, add the rice, salt and pepper.
 3. Turn the heat to medium-low and simmer until the rice is tender (about 20 minutes).
 4. Add the cooked chicken and lemon juice (optional).